 The Mobile Food Pantry is sponsored by Food for Thought in Toledo and visits Bowling Green once per month.
 This event is open to any students, staff, faculty, or community members.
-The mobile pantry provides fresh produce and nonperishable food as well as tips for eating healthy while on a limited budget.
+The mobile pantry provides fresh produce and nonperishable food.
 An ID is preferred but not required.

 BGSU and Food for Thought Mobile Pantry

 As the COVID-19 situation unfolds, you may find yourself facing new or additional financial hardships and food insecurity.
-While the pantry cannot serve food on campus and is not accepting volunteers right now, we want to continue to serve anyone in need by holding a drive-thru mobile food pantry.
+While the pantry cannot serve food on campus, we want to continue to serve anyone in need by holding a drive-thru mobile food pantry.

-The BGSU Center for Public Impact, along with community partners Food for Thought of Toledo, United Way Wood County, and First United Methodist, have co-sponsored this mobile pantry, with many thanks to Huntington Bank.
+The BGSU Center for Public Impact, along with community partners Food for Thought of Toledo, and First United Methodist have co-sponsored this mobile pantry.
 Despite being a drive-thru pantry, if a car is not accessible to you, you can still walk through the pantry, we will always just maintain appropriate social distance from you in addition to the other safety precautions we will already be taking.
-Read below for details or contact firstname.lastname@example.org for questions.
+Read below for details or contact email@example.com for questions.

 BGSU Mobile Pantry Information